Discover more at Hatchlands Park

 Find out when Hatchlands Park is open, how to get here, the things to see and do and more.

-You can see wonderful examples of Adam’s work in the plasterwork ceilings in the Library and Staircase Hall and the fireplace and ceiling in the Saloon.
+You can see wonderful examples of Robert Adam’s work in the plasterwork ceilings in the Library and Staircase Hall and the fireplace and ceiling in the Saloon.
 The Saloon is amongst the first of Adam’s great rooms, his influence is unmistakeable.

 Originally a private dining parlour for the Boscawens, the ceiling here was replaced in 1860 after the original collapsed.